allen-garvey/phoenix-umbrella/apps/photog/README.md

 By adding Amazon Photos Ids to images, you can see an Amazon photos link on the image details page

-* Sign in to Amazon photos and save the AJAX response for `https://www.amazon.com/drive/v1/search?asset=ALL&filters=type%3A(PHOTOS+OR+VIDEOS)` to a `.json` file
+* Sign in to Amazon cloud drive and view the contents of a folder with images in it.
+Save the AJAX response for `https://www.amazon.com/drive/v1/nodes?asset=ALL&tempLink=false` to a `.json` file

-* Run `mix shutterbug.load_amazon_photos <json_file_path>` to load the Amazon Photo Ids for those images
+* Run `mix shutterbug.load_amazon_photos <json_file_path> <folder_name>` to load the Amazon Photo Ids for those images, where `folder_name` is the folder containing the images

-* Keep scrolling down the Amazon Photos page to generate more requests and keep repeating

 ## License